Omaha & Northeast Nebraska Tour

 Features the John G. Neihardt State Historic Site with exhibits on the history of the Great Plains and Nebraska’s famous poet laureate.

 Features Gallery 72 West and a number of antique boutiques, the Nebraska Railroad Museum and excursions aboard the Fremont & Elkhorn Railroad, and Splash Station water park.
 Fremont Lakes State Recreation Area is nearby with fishing, swimming, boating and picnicking.
+Call 402-727-2922 for information on park access and services.

 18. Eugene T. Mahoney State Park